Israel strikes a Gaza hospital twice, killing at least 20, including journalists and rescuers

 A June strike on the hospital killed three people, according to the Health Ministry.
 The military said at the time that it targeted a Hamas command and control center.
 A March strike on its surgical unit days after Israel ended a ceasefire killed a Hamas official and a 16-year-old boy.

-Prime Minister Benjamin Netanyahu’s office did not immediately respond to questions about the airstrikes.
-They came four days after the Israeli military's Arabic spokesperson urged health officials to evacuate patients from northern Gaza to facilities in the south ahead of Israel's offensive in Gaza City.
+Prime Minister Benjamin Netanyahu’s office did not immediately respond to questions about Monday's strikes.
+They came days after the Israeli military's Arabic spokesperson urged health officials to evacuate patients from northern Gaza to facilities in the south ahead of Israel's offensive in Gaza City.

 More Palestinians killed while seeking aid

-Al-Awda Hospital said Israeli gunfire killed six aid-seekers trying to reach a distribution point in central Gaza, and another 15 were wounded.
+Al-Awda Hospital said Israeli gunfire killed six aid-seekers trying to reach a distribution point in central Gaza and wounded another 15.

 The shootings were the latest in the Netzarim Corridor, a military zone where U.N. convoys have been overrun by looters and desperate crowds, and where people have been shot and killed while heading to sites run by the Gaza Humanitarian Foundation, an Israeli-backed American contractor.